Propagating Monstera | In water, soil, moss & more!

-Unless you’re planning on growing your new Monstera from seed, through air layering or from a pre-made cutting you bought, you’ll have to start the propagation process by making the chop.
-A bit nerve-wracking, I know, but you’ll be fine with these instructions.
+Unless you’re planning on growing your new Monstera from seed, through air layering or from a pre-made cutting you bought, you’ll have to start the propagation process by taking a cutting from an existing plant.

 Many plants, including the Monstera genus, are very prolific and will grow back even from a small trimming.
 Exactly what we need here!